 Department of Defense readiness degraded over the course of many years.
 It will take continued budgetary stability to rebuild the readiness and increase the lethality required to expand the American military's competitive space.
-Now that we have a strategy-driven budget, the FY 2019 budget request needs a timely appropriation enacted before October 1st to deliver the best return on readiness and modernization programs.
+Now that we have a strategy-driven budget, the FY 2019 budget request needs a timely appropriation enacted before October 1st to be fully effective.